 - In Werewolf: The Apocalypse, Titus Germanicus' letters in Chronicles of the Black Labyrinth describe Brennus, the last White Howler chieftain.
 After his warriors fell in battle, he was probably the last White Howler left in Caledonia.
 Black Spiral Dancers later captured and beheaded him.

 - By the third act of the play R.U.R. (a.k.a.
 Rossum's Universal Robots), the only human left is Alquist who was the Clerk of the Works at the factory and was spared during the robot uprising because he "works with his hands like the robots".

 - Westeros: An American Musical: During "Small Council", Daenerys is called "the last dragon", the dragon referring to her family sigil.
 Daenery's brother Viserys is dead by the time she's first seen onstage, and the two of them were the last known survivors of their family at the beginning of the original story.

-- Bitey, of the Brackenwood series, is the last of a super fast race of creatures known as the Dashkin.
+- Brackenwood: Bitey is the last of a race of swift, satyr-like creatures known as the Dashkin.

 - In True Tail, Doh-Li the priestess is the last Kirin alive, since then, her race has been known as a lost ancient species and she wants to avenge her race.